 With respect to ensure determination of harvesting or future deforestation on afforested land, country wide forest management plans secure that all forest management activities are transparent and prescribed.
 Each of these plans define all measures and activities for the period of its validity (10 years), and they also give a description of the measures that are required in the following 10 years period.
-Based on the legislation execution of each activity prescribed under forest management plans must be recorded on yearly basis (which refers also to afforested areas) and at the end of forest management plan officially registered by the Ministry of Agriculture.
-Following national forest legislation, only precommercial thinning is defined as possible harvesting operation in forests of the first age class.
-In case of the second age class forests no harvesting operation occurred during the First commitment period.
+Based on the legislation80 execution of each activity prescribed under forest management plans must be recorded on yearly basis (which refers also to afforested areas) and at the end of forest management plan officially registered by the Ministry of Agriculture.
+Following national forest legislation81, only precommercial thinning is defined as possible harvesting operation in forests of the first age class.
+In case of the second age class forests through the performed harvesting operations only the wood useable for firewood has been produced.
 These legislative acts and forest management practices related to first and second age classes forests on afforested areas, allows Croatia to report units of land harvested since the beginning of the commitment period, if this occurred.
-Croatia uses notation key NO in CRF tables since harvesting has not been performed on afforested area so far.
+Croatia uses notation key NO in CRF tables since no wood products has been produced through harvesting operations on afforested area so far.